MarneeDear/blog/web-stuff/saturn.md

 }
 ```

-* `/login` gets the login page but does not do send the user to `webauth`
+* `/login` gets the login page but does not send the user to `webauth`
-* `/logout` sign-out the user (clears auth cookies) and gets the logout page
+* `/logout` sign-out the user (clears auth cookies) and get the logout page
-* `/webauth` checks if the user has been authenticated and send the user to webauth if not authenticated.
+* `/webauth` check if the user has been authenticated and send the user to webauth if not authenticated.
 * `/books` and `/dashboard` are private pages so they go through the `loggedInView` router

 ## Logged-in view layout template vs. public view layout template